sgibb/Culicoides/README.md

 B. Hoffmann, F. Stubbins, S. Carpenter, M. Beer, M. von Bergen, R. Feltens.
 2013.
 *Species determination of Culicoides biting midges using Shotgun Mass Mapping*. [submitted]

+Please find the dataset at http://dx.doi.org/10.6084/m9.figshare.801878 <br />
+(The dataset is downloaded by the `setup.R` script automatically.)

 ## Install

  - You have to install R (>= 3.0.0) for your operation system: http://cran.r-project.org/